pnp/blog/content/weekly-agenda/23-09-25/index.md

 These are the main big ones for this and next semester - Do not miss out, it will be epic!

-* [Microsoft Power Platform Conference](https://powerplatformconf.com/) - October 3-5, 2023 - Las Vegas, Nevada, USA
+* [Microsoft Power Platform Conference](https://powerplatformconf.com/) - October 3-5, 2023 - Las Vegas, NE, USA
+* [365 EduCon - Chicago](https://365educon.com/Chicago/index.php) - October 30 - November 3,  Chicago, IL, USA
+* [Microsoft Ignite 2023](https://ignite.microsoft.com/en-US/home) - November 14-17, 2023 - Seattle, WA, USA
 * [Microsoft 365 Conference](https://m365conf.com/#!/) - April 30, May 1, May 2, 2023 - Orlando, Florida, USA

 Please take the opportunity to join these great conferences organized by the best community in tech across the world.
 There are online and in-person options.
 See more from [CommunityDays.org](https://www.communitydays.org/).

 * [CollabDays - National Museum of Computing](https://www.communitydays.org/event/2023-09-27/collabdays-national-museum-of-computing-bletchley-park) - Bletchley Park - September 27, 2023 - Bletchley, UK
 * [AMS Montpellier 2023](https://www.communitydays.org/event/2023-09-28/ams-montpellier-2023) - September 28, 2023 - Montpellier, France